 - Invite your clients to complete their Wedding Photography Timeline Planner

-- Share links to past events you’ve photographed, boosting their exciting over their own images
+- Share links to past events you’ve photographed, boosting their excitement over their own images

 - After the wedding, remind your clients when they can expect to receive their photographs